 Then, head onwards to Nong Khiaw.
 This might be my personal favorite place in Laos.
-It’s a town beautifully situated among karst mountain peaks, a bit like the more famous Vang Vieng but not nearly as touristy.
-Laze in a hammock, visit the waterfalls, or hike up to one (or all!) of Nong Khiaw’s three mountain viewpoints.
+It’s a town beautifully situated among karst mountain peaks, much like the more famous Vang Vieng but not nearly as touristy.
+Laze in a hammock, visit the waterfalls, or hike up to one (or all) of Nong Khiaw’s three mountain viewpoints.

-From here, take a boat from Nong Khiaw down the Nam Ou River to Luang Prabang.
+From here, take a slow boat from Nong Khiaw down the Nam Ou River to Luang Prabang.
 This will take about a full day.
-This ride is not quite as much on the backpacker trail as the slow boat from Huay Xai to Luang Prabang, which can make for a more authentic experience.
-If you’re in a hurry, you can also take the bus.
+This boat is not as much on the backpacker trail as the one from Huay Xai to Luang Prabang, so it can make for a more authentic experience.
+If you’re in a hurry, you can of course also take the bus.

 Laos itinerary for 3 weeks